 Reflective Socks and Ways to Stay Safe on Runs

 Running is great for your physical, mental, and emotional health, but it can also come with some danger.
 Due to the potential for running injuries, accidents with vehicles, and people with bad intentions, it’s a good idea to have a safety plan before you head out the door for a jog.
-To help you stay as safe as possible and have a positive experience on your runs, check out the following eight ways to stay safe on runs.
+Instead of going on a run without a plan, learn more about why running safety is important and the top nine ways to stay safe while running.

 1. Tell Someone Before You Go on a Run